changeworld/azure-docs.pl-pl/articles/cosmos-db/create-cosmosdb-resources-portal.md

 > * [Xamarin](create-sql-api-xamarin-dotnet.md)
 >

 Azure Cosmos DB to rozproszona globalnie wielomodelowa usługa bazy danych firmy Microsoft.
-Za pomocą Azure Cosmos DB można szybko tworzyć i wykonywać zapytania dotyczące baz danych typu klucz/wartość, baz danych dokumentów i baz danych grafów, a wszystkie korzyści wynikające z dystrybucji globalnej i możliwości skalowania poziomego w ramach rdzenia Azure Cosmos DB.
+You can use Azure Cosmos DB to quickly create and query key/value databases, document databases, and graph databases, all of which benefit from the global distribution and horizontal scale capabilities at the core of Azure Cosmos DB.

-W tym przewodniku szybki start pokazano, jak używać Azure Portal do tworzenia Azure Cosmos DB konta [interfejsu API SQL](sql-api-introduction.md) , tworzenia bazy danych dokumentów i kontenera oraz dodawania danych do kontenera.
+This quickstart demonstrates how to use the Azure portal to create an Azure Cosmos DB [SQL API](sql-api-introduction.md) account, create a document database and container, and add data to the container.

 ## <a name="prerequisites"></a>Wymagania wstępne

-Subskrypcja platformy Azure lub bezpłatne Azure Cosmos DB konto wersji próbnej
+An Azure subscription or free Azure Cosmos DB trial account
 - [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]

 - [!INCLUDE [cosmos-db-emulator-docdb-api](../../includes/cosmos-db-emulator-docdb-api.md)]